Join our webinar

 'Orchestration is tech-driven, but it’s made up of many parts.
 The essence of orchestration is that partners are offered a set of services that can be selected on a per needs basis.
 Think of it as a checklist of capabilities that the partner can choose from.
 The tech layer is only one of these items.
 Any of our insurance services can be selected: frontend and/or APIs for insurance distribution and full lifecycle, customer care operations, claims handling, balance sheet coordination, data, internationalisation capabilities, etc.' – Romuald Deshayes, Platform Owner

 'The insurance experience is much broader than tech.
 It's about servicing, customer care, claims management, sourcing insurance capacity if needed, understanding the local requirements from a regulatory perspective and so on.
 As an orchestrator, we have all of those different activities.
-If a partner only wants our tech, it’s fine, we can do that – but we can do much more than that.' – Quentin Colmant, CEO and Co-founder
+If a partner only wants our tech, it’s fine, we can do that – but we can do much more than that.' – Quentin Colmant, CEO & Co-founder

 5. Qover handles all claims.